Is Ezoic worth it for your blog? I'll tell you about my experiences and show you all the pros and cons.

 Step 3 gets down to the nitty-gritty: Here you need to connect your Ezoic account to Google Ads Manager so that Ezoic can set up the Ads.txt.
 However, with a little help from Ezoic’s support pages, this is usually doable.

 However, it gets difficult with the placeholders: there you have to define the places where the ads will appear later.
 Sounds easier than it is!
-Anyway, I was very happy that this point was completely taken over by the Ezoic support staff assigned to me and completely set up all the ad spaces for me.
-He also probably had to define each individual place for this, there is probably no automatic setting, as one might think with all the technology with AI etc..
-Already crazy.
+In any case, I was very happy that this point was completely taken over by the Ezoic support employee assigned to me and that all ad spaces were set up for me.
+He also had to define each individual slot; there is probably no automatic setting for this, as you might think with all the technology with AI etc. It’s crazy.

 In the last point you should set up Leap.
 Leap promises in principle exactly what caching plugins promise: The page is optimized to pass the Core Web Vitals.